chenz16/UKF/README.md

      std_a_ = 3; // Process noise standard deviation longitudinal acceleration in m/s^2
      std_yawdd_ = 3; // Process noise standard deviation yaw acceleration in rad/s^2

-To figure out if measurement and prediction of measurement from process model statistically makes sense, the NIS is calcuated:
+To figure out if measurement and prediction of measurement from process model statistically aligns, the NIS is calculated as :

        Number of Laser Measurement =240 NIS Laser =0.0201613.
        Number of Radar Measurement =241 NIS Radar =0.039604

-Here the first 10 laser/radar measurement is not accounted to make sure the kalman filter prediction is stable.
+Here the first 9 laser/radar measurement is not accounted to make sure the kalman filter prediction is stable.
 The NIS number is close to 5%.

 To ensure the error is exactly within the criteria: `[.09, .10, .40, .30].`.
 The process noises are modifed as